How to Pass SHL Tests in 2023

 It is important to bear in mind that the results from both sets of tests will be compared.

 If they appear to be very different, employers may be alerted to potential cheating.

 Each candidate’s results will be compared to a ‘norm’ or reference group which is made up of people with similar characteristics (nationality, age, education, etc.)

 To progress to the next stage, candidates will need to achieve a score that is relevant to the reference group, for example, 40% higher than the average score by individuals within that group.

-To stand the best chance of progressing to the next stage of the selection process, candidates should aim to achieve a score in the top 20%.
+To stand the best chance of progressing to the next stage of the selection process, candidates should aim to achieve an SHL score in the top 20%.

 How to Pass SHL Tests

-You are especially likely to be asked to complete SHL tests if you are applying for graduate roles.
+You are especially likely to be asked to complete SHL assessments if you are applying for graduate roles.